noahklein/checkmark-spam/README.md

 A random irrelevant comment will be printed to the command line.
 Just copy and paste it into a comment on a popular video, and watch as the unwashed masses flock to your channel.

+## See also
+If Checkmarks' entitlement and lack of self-awareness nauseates you, install [die-checkmarks](https://github.com/jbarabander/die-checkmarks).